List of The Adventures of Tintin characters: Chiquito

+Paolo Colombani

+Paolo Colombani, is Skut's co-pilot and hijacker of that flight.
+Rastapopoulos planned to eliminate him and the other conspirators.

 Dawson

 Mr. J.M.
-Dawson is the corrupt British Chief of Police of the Shanghai International Settlement in The Blue Lotus.
-In revenge for Tintin's rebuking of his American friend, businessman Mr. Gibbons, Dawson has sikh prison guards assault Tintin.
-Dawson then plots with Mr. Mitsuhirato and turns Tintin over to the Japanese, who have put a price on his head, calmly dismissing Tintin's protest that he is on neutral ground.
+Dawson is the corrupt British chief of police of the Shanghai International Settlement in The Blue Lotus.
+In revenge for Tintin's rebuking of his American friend, businessman Mr. Gibbons, Dawson has Sikh prison guards assault Tintin, but Tintin outwits them.
+Dawson then plots with Mr. Mitsuhirato and turns Tintin over to the Japanese, who have put a price on his head, calmly dismissing Tintin's protest that he is on neutral ground, as he did not have a passport to enter the Settlement to begin with.
 Dawson is ultimately forced to attend the ceremony in honour of Tintin.

 Appearing in a more sinister role in The Red Sea Sharks, Dawson sells weapons to both General Alcazar and General Tapioca using the pseudonym Mr. Debrett (M. Dubreuil), and is being patronised by Rastapopoulos.
 He has Tintin and Captain Haddock denied entry to Khemed and plants a bomb on their return plane.
 Dawson's plan ultimately fails.

 Although he does not reappear after this, Dawson is depicted in some sketches of the unfinished Tintin and Alph-Art, in which he is at the inauguration of Ramó Nash's art exposition.

 In the animated series, Dawson's role is highly reduced.
 He speaks only briefly with first Mitsuhirato (by phone), and then Thomson and Thompson (in person).
 He does not appear to have anything more than an informal alliance with Mitsuhirato, as he only agrees to help arrest Tintin on trumped-up charges.